Elements6007/lvgl-wasm/README.md

     rm /tmp/lib.rs
     ```

-1. Inject the Watch Face Crate into lvgl-wasm.
+1. (Optional) Inject the Watch Face Crate into lvgl-wasm.

+    By default lvgl-wasm builds the WebAssembly Simulator with the Barebones Watch Face.
+Skip this step to use the default Watch Face.

     Assuming that `my_watchface::MyWatchFace` is the Watch Face that will be built into the Simulator...